jbush001/NyuziProcessor/software/libs/librender/README.md

 allows splitting the work across a large number of threads.
 Because each thread exclusively owns a tile, there is no locking required to preserve pixel ordering, which minimizes synchronization overhead.
-It also reduces external memory bandwidth, since the actively rendered tiles fit in the L2 cache.
+It also reduces external memory bandwidth, since the tiles that are actively being rendered fit in the L2 cache.

 # Pipeline